g-jgreen/documentation/content/features/grafana.md

 # Geofence template

-Example of the geofence template which updates events (later used for the alarm view table) and annotates resource metadata (later used for the resource filtering by table view and showing the last known position on the geoMap overview) can be found here [repo](https://raw.githubusercontent.com/waylayio/Templates/master/geoFencePerCustomer).
+Here is the example of the geofence template, which updates events (later used for the alarm view table) and annotates resource metadata (later used for the resource filtering by table view and showing the last known position on the geoMap overview) can be found here [repo](https://raw.githubusercontent.com/waylayio/Templates/master/geoFencePerCustomer).

 ![template](features/grafana/geoFence_template.png)